-A private prescription is one that is not subsidised by the Pharmaceutical Benefits Scheme (PBS) .
+A private prescription is one that is not subsidised by the Pharmaceutical Benefits Scheme (PBS).
 This means the full cost is the responsibility of the patient.
-Concession, DVA and Safety Net entitlements do not apply to private prescriptions.
+Concession, certain DVA (refer below) and Safety Net entitlements do not apply to private prescriptions.
 Private prescriptions are noted on your invoice with a ‘no’ under the PBS column.

 What if I am a Hospital DVA Patient?

-Your medication costs during your hospital stay are determined by type of DVA card you hold.
+Your medication costs during your hospital stay are determined by the type of DVA card you hold.

 Can a medication be returned and a credit can be given for that return?

 Once a medication leaves the pharmacy it cannot be returned or re-used.
 This is because the safety of the medication cannot be guaranteed.
 As such, Slade are unable to provide a refund or credit for any medications that have left the pharmacy.
 At Slade we work with hospital staff to co-ordinate patient discharge prescriptions to ensure that the right medications and the correct amount are supplied.
 Please ensure that you check your medication prior to leaving the pharmacy.
 Please note this also applies to any medication that has resulted in an allergic reaction.

 Can I bring my own medications to hospital?

 If your medications are in their original packs you can bring these into hospital for administration during your admission.
 Due to hospital safety protocol, medications supplied in blister packs or other dose administration aids cannot be used during your hospital stay.
 Please discuss this with your Slade pharmacist or Health professional on your admission.

 Why have I been charged the same amount for different quantities of the same medication?